🚀 Help build the ErfgoedApp we are looking for a colleague! Apply here

-Hugo Voeten sculpture garden: fifteen acres full of surprises
+Hugo Voeten Sculpture Garden: fifteen hectares full of surprises

-A sculpture garden that intertwines art and nature, doesn't that sound like the ultimate place to unwind?
+A sculpture garden that intertwines art and nature—doesn't that sound like the ultimate place to relax?

-Entirely guided by his intuition and taste, entrepreneur and art collector Hugo Voeten (1940-2017) created his sculpture garden in Geel.
+Guided entirely by his intuition and taste, entrepreneur and art collector Hugo Voeten (1940-2017) created his sculpture garden in Geel.
 The collection consists of a mix of contemporary and modern art from different corners of the world.
-In addition to Belgian works by Ronald De Winter and Panamarenko, among others, you will find sculptures by artists from Bulgaria, Zimbabwe, the Netherlands and Germany.
-These sculptures are in dialogue with the evergreen flora designed by garden architect Jacques Wirtz.
+In addition to Belgian works by artists such as Ronald De Winter and Panamarenko, you will find sculptures by artists from Bulgaria, Zimbabwe, the Netherlands, and Germany.
+These sculptures interact with the evergreen flora designed by landscape architect Jacques Wirtz.

 Automatically generated description